Monday of Week 7 of Easter – First Reading

 Today Ephesus is only a heap of ruins, but in its day it was one of the great cities of the region.
 The ruins of its great temple dedicated to the goddess Diana are still standing.
 The city was regarded, with Alexandria, as one of the finest cities in the empire, a religious, political and commercial centre of mixed population.

 One of the finest letters in the Pauline canon is addressed to the Christians here.
 Although it certainly reflects his thinking, its personal authorship by Paul is in some doubt, and it is also thought to have been a kind of encyclical letter sent to a number of church centres, of which Ephesus was one.
-It is also thought that, during his stay in the city, Paul wrote his letters to the Corinthians (1 Corinthians), the Galatians and probably, the Philippians.
+It is also thought that, during his stay in the city, Paul wrote his letters to the Corinthians (1 Corinthians), the Galatians and probably, the letter to the Philippians as well.

 On arriving in Ephesus, Paul came across a number of disciples.
 As they are called ‘disciples’, they seem to have been followers of Jesus, but only indirectly through John the Baptist or some of his followers.
 Or perhaps they had received their teaching from Apollos himself in his earlier state of partial understanding and so, like Apollos, had only a limited understanding of the Gospel.